South Korea - Education

 At a glance

-South Korea considers education as a key sector through which it can support partner countries to achieve the Sustainable Development Goals (SDGs).
-Consistent with this, education is one of the priorities of South Korea’s 2021 International Development Cooperation Implementation Plans.
-KOICA’s education mid-term strategy 2016-2020 envisions “inclusive development through quality education”, and its mission is “to ensure rights to education for all by strengthening education systems in partner countries”.
-An updated strategy is likely to be published in late 2020 or early 2021.
-The current strategy outlines three strategic objectives which are linked to the targets of Sustainable Development Goal 4 (“Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”):
+Education is one of the priorities of South Korea’s ‘2022 Annual Implementation Plan.’
+Korea International Cooperation Agency’s (KOICA’s) ‘Education Mid-term Strategy 2021-2025’ envisions “inclusive development through quality education,” and its mission is “to ensure rights to education for all by improving the education system and enhancing educational participation in partner countries.”
+The current strategy outlines three strategic objectives which are linked to the targets of SDG 4 that seeks to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”:

-1. Quality education and learning achievement;
+- Quality education and learning achievement;

 MOFA’s Development Cooperation Bureau guides international education policy

-MOFA drives the formulation of South Korea’s global education policy.
-Within MOFA, the Development Policy Bureau is responsible for developing policies (specifically the Development Policy Divisions within the Bureau).
-MOFA’s Multilateral Development Cooperation Division manages relations with multilateral education initiatives such as GPE.
-KOICA (overseen by MOFA) is responsible for the implementation of bilateral grants and other technical cooperation.
-The Korea Eximbank implements projects for the Ministry of Economy and Finance (MOEF), mainly in the form of ODA loans.
+The Ministry of Foreign Affairs (MOFA) drives the formulation of South Korea’s global education policy.
+Within MOFA, the ‘Development Policy Bureau’ is responsible for developing policies (specifically the ‘Development Policy Divisions’ within the Bureau).
+MOFA’s ‘Multilateral Development Cooperation Division’ manages relations with multilateral education initiatives, such as GPE.
+Korea International Cooperation Agency (KOICA; overseen by MOFA) is responsible for the implementation of bilateral grants and other technical cooperation.
+The Korean Export-Import Bank (Korea Eximbank) implements projects for the Ministry of Economy and Finance (MOEF), mainly in the form of ODA loans.